Find What You Need:

 Even after you have been accepted, your space at Belmont Abbey College is not reserved until we receive your deposit.
 If you haven’t made your deposit click the link below and do it today!

-The cost of both room and board will remain the same for the 2021-2022 Academic year.
+The cost of both room and board will remain the same for the 2023-2024 Academic year.
 Incoming residential students will choose meal plans and indicate residential preferences on the Housing Application.
 If you are a NEW student planning to reside on campus, you will receive an email sent to your personal email address about how to complete your housing application.
 Please complete this housing application in order to receive a room assignment in June.
-This must be completed no later than May 31, 2021 if you’d like to use the room mate selection feature.
-If you do not complete this by May 31, 2021, then we will auto-assign your roommate for you.
+This must be completed no later than May 31st if you’d like to use the roommate selection feature.
+If you do not complete this by May 31st, then we will auto-assign your roommate for you.
 The Housing Application will be sent to your email after your deposit is received.

 Assignment of new students is made according to deposit date once this application has been processed.
 Returning students are assigned in order of completed academic hours.
 Once the Upperclassmen halls are full, the remaining students will be housed in O’Connell or Poellath Halls.
 Click here for more information about Residence Halls.